 - Girls are much less disruptive in the classroom than are boys with ADHD, and that their symptoms are more likely to be misinterpreted as signs of anxiety or as evidence that they “aren’t trying”

 Research shows that girls often continue to be overlooked due to less obvious symptoms in the classroom.
 Yet, they are actually at greater risk than boys if their ADHD goes untreated as they pass through their teen years into adulthood.
 It’s up to all of us to educate those professionals that can make such a difference to our daughters with ADHD.

 Director, Chesapeake ADHD Center of Maryland, Silver Spring, MD

-Gina adds: So, if you’re a parent of a girl with ADHD, or a grandparent Understanding Girls with ADHD, 2nd Edition is your guide to identifying, understanding and helping your daughter (or granddaughter) with ADHD.
+Are you the parent of a girl with ADHD, or a grandparent or any other concerned adult?
+Understanding Girls with ADHD, 2nd Edition is your guide to identifying, understanding, and helping.